JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

     > "Ignorance alone can never prevent survival; neither can confusional doubts nor fearful uncertainty.
 Only conscious resistance to the Adjuster’s leading can prevent the survival of the evolving immortal soul."
 [UB 110:3.5](/en/The_Urantia_Book/110#p3_5)

-12. Two of the twelve apostles--the ambassadors of the kingdom--might not have been regarded as likely candidates for survival by some pessimistic critics.
+12. Two of the twelve apostles—the ambassadors of the kingdom—might not have been regarded as likely candidates for survival by some pessimistic critics.

     > "These twins \[Alpheus\] could not comprehend the mind of Jesus, but they did grasp the sympathetic bond between themselves and the heart of their Master.
 Their minds were not of a high order; they might even reverently be called stupid, but they had a real experience in their spiritual natures.
 They believed in Jesus; they were sons of God and fellows of the kingdom."
 [UB 139:9.6](/en/The_Urantia_Book/139#p9_6) ... and they survived!